-An advocate of new music, Douma established the Yale Glee Club Emerging Composers Competition and Fenno Heath Award, and has premiered new works by such composers as Jennifer Higdon, Dominick Argento, Bright Sheng, Ned Rorem, Jan Sandström, Ted Hearne, Hannah Lash, Theodore Morrison, Rene Clausen, Lewis Spratlan, and James Macmillan.
-He also serves as the editor of the Yale Glee Club New Classics Choral Series, published by Boosey & Hawkes.
+An advocate of new music, Douma established the Yale Glee Club Emerging Composers Competition and Fenno Heath Award, and has premiered new works by such composers as Caroline Shaw, Jennifer Higdon, Dominick Argento, Bright Sheng, Ned Rorem, Jan Sandström, Ted Hearne, Hannah Lash, Martin Bresnick, David Lang, Rene Clausen, Lewis Spratlan, and James Macmillan.
+He also serves as editor of the Yale Glee Club New Classics Choral Series, published by Boosey & Hawkes.
 His original compositions are published by G. Schirmer and Boosey & Hawkes.
-A tenor, Douma has appeared as an ensemble member and soloist with many of the nation’s leading professional choirs, including the Dale Warland Singers, Bella Voce of Chicago, the Oregon Bach Festival Chorus, and the Robert Shaw Festival Singers.

-Douma earned a Bachelor of Music degree from Concordia College, in Moorhead, Minnesota, and a Doctor of Musical Arts degree in conducting from the University of Michigan.
-He lives in Hamden, Connecticut, with his wife, pianist and conductor Erika Schroth, and their two children, Sofia and Will.
+Douma earned a Bachelor of Music from Concordia College and a Doctor of Musical Arts in conducting from the University of Michigan.